 Best Practice 1: Take a Greenfield perspective on relevancy

 Starting from scratch can be a terrifying prospect — but sometimes that perspective is needed.
-One of the best ways to begin a new search project is by looking at and evaluating your current system, but without any of the prior baggage.
+One of the best ways to begin a new search project is by evaluating your current system, but without prior baggage.

 “We had a scenario with a customer,” Immerman said, describing a commerce search use case.
 “They had 14,000 rules in their production system.
 Everything from typos to synonyms to boosting and campaigns and categories and everything.
 And they were insistent on keeping all of them.
 ‘We need to have every single rule, we’ve spent so much time working on this.’”